This bridge retains excellent historic integrity, including

 the company erected over 800 bridges and claimed to have fabricated 25% of all highway bridges built in Ohio that year.
 The company remained in operation through at least the mid-1910s.

 The bridge is one of over 150 extant pin-connected truss bridges dating from 1874 for pony trusses and 1876 for thru trusses.
 Twenty six predate 1888 and represent the era of experimentation that evolved into

 A collection of overview and detail photos.
-This photo gallery contains a combination of Original / Full Sized photos and Mobile/Smartphone Optimized (Reduced Size) photos.
-Alternatively, view this photo gallery using a popup slideshow viewer by clicking the link below.
+This photo gallery contains a combination of Original Size photos and Mobile Optimized photos in a touch-friendly popup viewer.
+Alternatively, Browse Without Using Viewer